3. basic parser

 current_expression = led_function(parser, current_expression, current_stats.binding_power) .context(format!( "parse expression, led- {:?}, current expression: {:?}", current_token_for_dbg, current_expr_for_dbg ))?; }

-return Ok(current_expression);}Now that we have implemented it we can write functions that will use this code.
+return Ok(current_expression);}Now that we have implemented it, we can write functions that will use this code.

-Section titled “parsing_functions::prefix”It’s just a nod function for ’-’. (and maybe +)
+Section titled “Parsing_Functions::Prefix”It’s just a nod function for ’-’. (maybe also the ’+’).
+It is used to reverse

 ⚠️ implementation